Can I Sue Addictive Online Games?

 What Is Gaming Addiction?

-Video games are entertaining, but you can end up killing a lot of time playing them.
+Video games are entertaining, but you can end up spending a lot of time playing them.
 In fact, there can be all sorts of negative consequences for gaming too much.
-People lose money.
-They lose jobs.
-They can lose relationships.
+People lose money, jobs, and relationships.

-But can video games really be “addictive"?
-That is a question that psychiatrists, researchers, and other health care professionals haven't resolved.
+Can video games be addictive?
+That is a question that psychiatrists, researchers, and other healthcare professionals haven't resolved.

 Video Game Addiction in the United States